The Lily sweetens for no living lover,

 In life, in dreams, in death, be friends with me!

-While you wait for the complete interpretation, I invite you to explore other musical arrangements in my gallery or learn more about Nora Hopper Chesson's life and contributions to literature.
+In the meantime, I invite you to explore the poem's themes, structure, and meaning.
+You can also check out the home page for other musical arrangements or learn more about Nora Hopper Chesson's life and contributions to literature.

 Check back soon to experience how "Red Rose" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.